bevy-logging/bevy_logging/src/chapter_4.md

 2024-10-19T22:32:17.218988Z DEBUG test_spiral: Don't hide me
 ```

-If a log does not appear that I think should, I usually just put in at `error` and copy the path.
+If a log does not appear as I think it should, I usually just put it as an `error` and copy the path.

 We can now selectively hide messages when we need to!
 This exciting idea is what lead me to learning more about the tracing crate.

-But what about showing line numbers and extra details, this will be covered in the next chapter
+But what about showing line numbers and extra details?
+This will be covered in the next chapter.